-Niagara Christian Collegiate (NCC): Located along the Niagara River Parkway, and situated on more than 120 acres of nurturing rural beauty, NCC is home to local and international secondary school students.
-They offer full dormitory boarding and home-stay options during the academic school year, summer programs and camps, as well as traditional day-student programs for middle and secondary school (grades 6-12).
+Niagara Christian Collegiate (NCC): NCC is on the Niagara River Parkway and situated on more than 120 acres of nurturing rural beauty.
+NCC is home to local and international secondary school students, offering full dormitory boarding and home-stay options during the academic school year, summer programs and camps, as well as traditional day-student programs for middle and secondary school (grades 6-12).